It's Easy to Uncover EFT Daisy Chains with Ranting and Tapping

 The EFT practitioner can ask very simple questions, such as "What does that remind you of?"
 One way to find Daisy Chains is to allow the client to "Rant and Tap."
 Ranting while tapping can clear a great deal of emotional trauma in a very short time.
 As long as the client keeps tapping, they can rapidly drop in intensity on a whole group of associated memories at once.

-I often demonstrate Ranting and Tapping during my Clinical EFT workshops, especially EFT Level 3 Workshops, as an easy way to show how the principle of Daisy Chaining works in practice.
+I often demonstrate Ranting and Tapping during my Clinical EFT workshops as an easy way to show how the principle of Daisy Chaining works in practice.
 Here, I will describe the client's problem, and a verbatim transcript of the rant.
 I will also outline some of the benefits of this technique.

 First, the presenting situation: